sapegin/washingcode-book/manuscript/book.md

 expect(next).toEqual({breakfast: 'none', lunch: {drinks: ['coffee']}}) -->

-Here we’re keeping only the first level of properties of the initial object: `lunch` and `drinks` will have only new properties.
+Here we’re keeping only the first level of properties of the initial object: `lunch` and `drinks` will have only the new properties.

-Also, spread and Object.assign do only shallow cloning: only the first level properties are copies, but all nested properties are references to the original object, meaning mutation of a nested property mutates the original object.
+Also, spread and `Object.assign` only do shallow cloning: only the first level properties are copies, but all nested properties are references to the original object, meaning mutation of a nested property mutates the original object.

 Keeping your objects as shallow as possible might be a good idea if you update them often.

-While we’re waiting for JavaScipt [to get native immutability](https://github.com/tc39/proposal-record-tuple), there are two not exclusive ways we can make our lives easier today:
+While we’re waiting for JavaScipt [to get native immutability](https://github.com/tc39/proposal-record-tuple), there are two non-exclusive ways we can make our lives easier today:

 - prevent mutations;
 - simplify object updates.

 **Preventing mutations** is good because it’s so easy to miss them during code reviews, and then spend many hours debugging weird issues.

 One way to prevent mutations is to use a linter.
-ESLint has several plugins that try to do just that, and we’ll discuss them in the _Tooling_ chapter.
+ESLint has several plugins that try to do just that, and we’ll discuss them in the [Tooling](#tooling) chapter.

 [eslint-plugin-better-mutation](https://github.com/sloops77/eslint-plugin-better-mutation) disallows any mutations, except for local variables in functions.
-This is a great idea because it prevents bugs caused by mutation of shared objects but allows you to use mutations locally.
-Unfortunately, it breaks even in simple cases, like a mutation inside `.forEach()`.
+This is a great idea because it prevents bugs caused by the mutation of shared objects but allows you to use mutations locally.
+Unfortunately, it breaks even in simple cases, such as a mutation occurring inside `.forEach()`.

 Another way to prevent mutations is to mark all objects and arrays as read-only in TypeScript or Flow.